tomcuel/Optimization_SQP_Python/README.md

 ```

 ## Auto Solving
-First, I used thos automated solving librairies that are available in Python
+First, I used this automated solving function in the scipy library that are available in Python
 ```py
 from scipy.optimize import minimize
 ```